yinzara/flux/site/how-it-works.md

 Images can be "locked" to a specific version. "locked" images won't be updated by automated or manual means.

+Image tags can be filtered to a specific pattern on a per-container basis.
+For these containers, the latest released tag that matches the pattern will be released.

 # Weave Cloud only

 ## Slack integration

 Flux integrates with Slack.
 A Slack API endpoint is required.

-Flux will announce to slack when changes have occured.
+Flux will announce to Slack when changes have occured.

 ## Auditing